 (Genesis 22:8) Abraham answered, "God himself is providing the lamb for the sacrifice, my son."
 So, both Abraham and his son went together to that place.

 Knowing that God is present and providing is why Jesus tells us not to worry or fear!
-(Matthew 6:25-34) Those are important promises, not just to the individual’s concerned but for us too!
+(Matthew 6:25-34) Those are important promises, not just for the individual’s concerned in Jesus’ day but for us too!
 God’s promise is faithful to all who call upon Him!
 Psalms 145:18, The LORD is nigh unto all them that call upon him, to all that call upon him in truth.
-(19 He will fulfill the desire of them that fear him: he also will hear their cry, and will save them.)
+19 He will fulfil the desire of them that fear him: he also will hear their cry, and will save them.

 So, whenever things are looking uncertain for you and you don’t know which way to turn, turn to those notes you wrote above, read them out loud and remember God’s goodness.

 Along this theme a beautiful Psalm to read is Psalm 116

 Many years later in the New Testament, Paul, facing a very difficult situation wrote about Psalm 116 (in 2 Corinthians 4:13-16) In the Scriptures it says, "I spoke because I had faith."
 We have that same kind of faith.
 So we speak (14) because we know that God raised the Lord Jesus to life.
 And just as God raised Jesus, he will also raise us to life.
 Then he will bring us into his presence together with you.
 (15) All of this has been done for you, so that more and more people will know how kind God is and will praise and honor him.
 (16) We never give up.
 Our bodies are gradually dying, but we ourselves are being made stronger each day.
 (17) These little troubles are getting us ready for an eternal glory that will make all our troubles seem like nothing.
 (18) Things that are seen don't last forever, but things that are not seen are eternal.
 That's why we keep our minds on the things that cannot be seen.